 As per the terms of HDFC education loan mentioned on their product profile, the co-applicant must be an earning individual in India – father/mother/brother/sister (married)/spouse.
-By earning member, it means that you need to provide a proof of income preferably in the form of ITR.
-In addition, a documented evidence must be presented to indicate the relationship that the co-applicant shares with you.
+By earning member, it means that you need to provide proof of income preferably in the form of ITR.
+In addition, documented evidence must be presented to indicate the relationship that the co-applicant shares with you.
 Your maternal or paternal aunt or uncle; grandparents; first cousins; if you are married, then your in-laws are also eligible to be the co-applicant if any one of the aforementioned co-applicants fails to provide collateral.

 Application process– HDFC education loan

 You need to fill the online application form after which HDFC Credila education loan team will follow-up with you.
 You have to provide the filled application form along with the supporting documents.
 Credit team will review your application and approve the educational loan.
 You will be required to sign the education loan agreement and thereafter, disbursement of funds will take place electronically.

 Documents required– HDFC education loan